Popular

 How do you find the molar heat capacity of a process?

-READ ALSO: What qualifies you as a sophisticated investor?
+READ ALSO: Would you describe yourself as a confident person?

 The molar heat capacity of a process as C=CV+aV, where a is a constant.
 Find the equation of the process in the V-T variable.
 Hint: The molar heat capacity of a process is the amount of the heat added to a substance to change its temperature by one unit.